richardebeling/timetable-display/readme.md

 #### Possible variables:
 - `uniquedateformat`: Python strptime format string, used in the unique section
+- `footnotedateformat`: Python strptime format string, used in the footnotes section
 - `head`: String that's displayed as header.
 Empty equals no header.
 - `foot`: Same, for footer.
 - `padhead`: Add a padding line after the header line